 The Geronimo Campaign of 1885-1886 found the Kid in Mexico early in 1885 with Sieber, and when the Chief of Scouts was recalled in the fall, Kid rode with him back to San Carlos.
-He re-enlisted with Lieutenant Crawford’s call for one hundred scouts for Mexican duty, and again went south in late 1885.
+He re-enlisted with Lieutenant Crawford’s call for one hundred scouts for Mexican duty and went south in late 1885.
 In the Mexican town of Huasabas, on the Bavispe River, the Kid nearly lost his life in a drunken riot in which he had been a participant.
-Rather than see the Apache Kid shot by a Mexican firing squad, the judge fined him twenty dollars, and the Army sent him back to San Carlos.
+The judge fined him twenty dollars rather than see the Apache Kid shot by a Mexican firing squad, and the Army sent him back to San Carlos.

-In May, 1887 the Apache Kid was left in charge of the Indian Scouts and guardhouse at San Carlos when Captain Pierce and Al Sieber, an anglo scout, were both gone on business.
-Though the brewing of tiswin, a beverage made of fermented fruit or corn, was illegal on the reservation, with the white officers gone, the Indian Scouts decided to have a party.
+In May 1887, the Apache Kid was left in charge of the Indian Scouts and guardhouse at San Carlos when Captain Pierce and Al Sieber, an anglo scout, were both gone on business.
+Though the brewing of tiswin, a beverage made of fermented fruit or corn, was illegal on the reservation, the Indian Scouts decided to have a party with the white officers gone.
 As the liquor flowed freely, a man named Gon-Zizzie killed the Apache Kid’s father, Togo-de-Chuz.
 Kid’s friends, in turn, killed Gon-Zizzie.
 However, the killing of Gon-Zizzie was not enough for the Apache Kid, who then went to the home of Gon-Zizzie’s brother, Rip, and killed him.

-The soldiers seized upon the Apache horses and equipment while the Indians fled by foot into the rocky canyons.
-In negotiations with the soldiers, Kid relayed a message to General Miles stating that if the Army would recall the cavalry he and his band would surrender.
-When Miles complied, the Apache Kid and seven members of his band surrendered on June 25th.
+The soldiers seized the Apache horses and equipment while the Indians fled by foot into the rocky canyons.
+In negotiations with the soldiers, Kid relayed a message to General Miles stating that he and his band would surrender if the Army would recall the cavalry.
+When Miles complied, the Apache Kid and seven members of his band surrendered on June 25.

-The Kid and four others were court-martialed and found guilty of mutiny and desertion and sentenced to death by firing squad.
+The Kid and four others were court-martialed, found guilty of mutiny and desertion, and sentenced to death by firing squad.
 However, General Miles was upset over the verdict and ordered the court to reconsider the sentence.
 When the court reconvened on August 3, they were re-sentenced to life in prison.
 Miles

 was still not satisfied and reduced the sentence to ten years.
 Beginning their sentence in the San Carlos guardhouse, they were later sent to Alcatraz.

 However, their conviction was soon overturned on October 13, 1888, due to prejudice among the officers of the court-martial trial, and the Indians were returned to San Carlos as free men.
-Causing an outrage among the citizens of the area, a new warrant was issued in October, 1889 in Gila County for the re-arrest of the freed Apache for assault to commit murder in the wounding of Al Sieber.
+Causing outrage among the area’s citizens, a new warrant was issued in October 1889 in Gila County for the re-arrest of the freed Apache for assault to commit murder in the wounding of Al Sieber.

-At the trial on October 25, 1889, four Apache including the Apache Kid were found guilty and sentenced to seven years in the Territorial Prison at Yuma.
-While being transported to the prison the Apache Kid, along with several others escaped.
-During the fighting that took place during the escape, the three guards, Glenn Reynolds, Eugene Middleton and W. A. Holmes, were overpowered.
-Glen Reynolds was killed, Middleton was wounded and Holmes apparently died of a heart attack.
-Middleton later recovered, saying the Kid had prevented another of the Apache from “finishing” him by bashing his head with a rock.
+On October 25, 1889, four Apache, including the Apache Kid, were found guilty and sentenced to seven years in the Territorial Prison at Yuma.
+While being transported to the prison, the Apache Kid, along with several others, escaped.
+During the fighting during the escape, the three guards, Glenn Reynolds, Eugene Middleton, and W. A. Holmes were overpowered.
+Glen Reynolds was killed, Middleton was wounded, and Holmes died of a heart attack.
+Middleton later recovered, saying the Kid had prevented another Apache from “finishing” him by bashing his head with a rock.

 The Kid and the others fled, their tracks obliterated by a snowstorm.
 It would be the last “official” sighting of Apache Kid, though unconfirmed reports of his whereabouts would continue to filter in for years.

-Over the next few years the Apache Kid was accused of various crimes and said to have led a small band of renegade Apache followers, raiding ranches and freight lines throughout New Mexico, Arizona and Northern Mexico as he hid out in the Mexican Sierra Madre Mountains.
-Others insist that he became a lone wolf who was despised by his own people and was terribly feared by the Anglo settlers.
+Over the next few years, the Apache Kid was accused of various crimes and said to have led a small band of renegade Apache followers, raiding ranches and freight lines throughout New Mexico, Arizona, and Northern Mexico as he hid out in the Mexican Sierra Madre Mountains.
+Others insist that he became a lone wolf who was despised by his people and was feared by the Anglo settlers.
 Some accounts have the Apache Kid kidnapping an Apache woman until he tired of her, then killing her, before kidnapping yet another.
 Reportedly, the Kid preyed on lone ranchers, cowboys, and prospectors, killing them for their food, guns, and horses.
-Before long, a price of $5,000 was placed on his head by the Arizona Territorial Legislature, dead or alive, but no one ever claimed the reward.
+Before long, the Arizona Territorial Legislature placed a price of $5,000 on his head, dead or alive, but no one ever claimed the reward.

 In 1899, Colonel Emilio Kosterlitzky, head of the Rurales, reported him alive and living with other Apache in the Sierra Madre.
 In the interim, there were several unconfirmed reports of his death – by gunshot or by tuberculosis.
 However, southern Arizona ranchers continued to report Apache stock raids into the 1920s.

-There are so many different variations of the crimes committed by the Apache Kid, all with the purpose of exacting revenge for the treacherous way in which the Apache scouts had been treated by the army, that even historians cannot agree on exactly what he was responsible for, nor when he died.
-Seemingly, his namesake “the tall man destined to come to a mysterious end” was a prophecy.
+There are so many different variations of the crimes committed by the Apache Kid, all with the purpose of exacting revenge for the treacherous way in which the Apache scouts had been treated by the Army, that even historians cannot agree on precisely what he was responsible for, nor when he died.
+Seemingly, his namesake, “the tall man destined to come to a mysterious end,” was a prophecy.